 Copyright Infringement – Policies and Sanctions (Including Computer Use and File Sharing) – Sharing files without the permission of the copyright owner puts you at risk of a criminal and/or civil lawsuit.
 If you are found to have violated Federal copyright law, you may be liable for damages up to $30,000 for each work infringed and, if willful infringement can be proven, then damages can go as high as $150,000 for each work infringed.
 For more information see the “Copyright Infringement and Remedies” documents maintained by the U.S. Copyright Office.

 Complaints – ICOM recognizes the need for students to voice grievances and to seek resolution to problems, disagreements with faculty/administrators, or interpretations of institutional policy.
-ICOM also recognizes the responsibility of the student to express their concerns in a professional and ethical manner.
+ICOM also recognizes the student’s responsibility to express their concerns in a professional and ethical manner.
 Concerns may involve course grades, promotion, behavioral issues, financial concerns or issues related to external (e.g., COCA) accreditation standards and procedures.
-The grievance shall not be used to appeal or review violations of the Honor Code or an appeal from the PARC final decision by the Dean or the PARC.
+The grievance shall not be used to appeal or review violations of the Honor Code or an appeal from the Professional Academic Review Committee (PARC) or a final decision by the Dean or the PARC.
+Information on the grievance process is available here and in the student catalog.

 Prohibited Discrimination and Harassment – ICOM prohibits discrimination on the basis of age, race, sex, color, gender, gender identity and expression, national origin, ethnicity, ancestry, sexual orientation, religion, creed, disability, genetic information, marital status or any other legally protected class status in all its programs, activities, and employment practices.